 Since the outbreak of COVID-19 and the declaration by WHO (World Health Organization) as a pandemic, our lives have changed dramatically.
 Most of us work remotely from the safety of our homes.
-There are people though which keep taking care of our wellbeing like health professionals, people working in groceries/pharmacies and of course seafarers which many times are overlooked.
+There are people though who keep taking care of our well-being like health professionals, people working in groceries/pharmacies, and of course seafarers who many times are overlooked.

 As a result of the border and travel restrictions, hundreds of thousands of seafarers are required to stay onboard for an extended time and cannot return as planned to see their loved ones.
 This is a big challenge for their wellbeing and of course, directly impacts their families as well in many ways.
 Just imagine how risky it may be these days for a parent to attend a grocery shop with their children where there is a significant possibility of having those children exposed to the virus as they are left to take care of their children on their own.
 Seafarers are husbands, wives, sons, daughters, and grandchildren – they are “people, usually far from home and family.
 Their health and welfare are as important as those of anyone else”

-Forcing seafarers to work to extend their time on board for not only weeks but potentially months will compromise their wellbeing severely.
+Forcing seafarers to work to extend their time onboard for not only weeks but potentially months will compromise their wellbeing severely.
 OSM provides several support options to the seafarers including professional mental health hotlines.
-We have also taken steps to protect our seafarers especially in ports, when external visitors or workers board the ships.
-Despite our substantial and continued efforts to provide best possible support, we remain concerned about a potential impact to the safety of the ships.
-Safe operations are essential for global supply chains and thus for the availability of goods world-wide (medicines, food supplies, fuel, etc).
+We have also taken steps to protect our seafarers, especially in ports when external visitors or workers board the ships.
+Despite our substantial and continued efforts to provide the best possible support, we remain concerned about a potential impact on the safety of the ships.
+Safe operations are essential for global supply chains and thus for the availability of goods worldwide (medicines, food supplies, fuel, etc).

 Seafarers play a significant part in the global economy.
-They are the moving power of the global supply chain and we need to support them on doing their job professionally – we need to support them on serving the global economy with their efforts to enable the delivery of goods, medicines, fuel etc to our countries and eventually to our homes.
+They are the moving power of the global supply chain and we need to support them in doing their job professionally – we need to support them in serving the global economy with their efforts to enable the delivery of goods, medicines, fuel, etc to our countries and eventually to our homes.

 08:30 March 27th 2020

-Extensive movement restrictions also mean a large impact to our seafarers and their families at home and on board.
+Extensive movement restrictions also mean a large impact to our seafarers and their families at home and onboard.
 We are grateful to each one of them for their patience and understanding.
-Nevertheless, we are very conscious about the sorrows which our people may have.
+Nevertheless, we are very conscious of the sorrows which our people may have.
 We have therefore increased the capacity and scope of our professional medical and mental helplines significantly.
 At the same time, we have initiated interactive live events on social media with the families of our seafarers.
-We are taking the wellbeing of our people very seriously and remain committed to providing them with best possible support.
+We are taking the well-being of our people very seriously and remain committed to providing them with the best possible support.

 We would like to reassure all our customers that we are here to help and support – professionally and with confidence that we will overcome this global humanitarian challenge together.